Kathleen Barry Moloney

 Kathleen "Kathy" Barry Moloney (19 October 1896 - 10 January 1969) was an Irish republican activist, and trade unionist.
-She was the elder sister of Kevin Barry, an Irish republican paramilitary who was executed in 1920.
+She was the elder sister of Kevin Barry, an Irish republican rebel who was executed in 1920.

 Early life

 Kathleen Barry Moloney was born Catherine Agnes Barry at 8 Fleet Street, Dublin on 19 October 1896.
 Her parents were Thomas (died 1908), prosperous dairy owner, and Mary Barry (née Dowling, died 1953).
 Both her parents were from County Carlow.
 She was the eldest of seven siblings, with four sisters, Sheila (or Shel), Eileen (or Elgin), Mary Christina (or Maureen or Monty) and Margaret (or Peggy or Peg), and two brothers, Michael and Kevin.
 The Barry family owned an 86-acre dairy farm at Tombeagh, Hacketstown, County Carlow, as well as a shop on the ground floor of their Fleet Street home.
 After the death of her father, some of the family, including Moloney stayed in Dublin with her paternal aunt Judith.
 Her mother returned to the Tombeagh farm with her younger children.